 - To access your coverage, simply send the bill, along with your identifying information (name, SSN, mailing address, copy of student ID) to:

 Aetna Student Health

 - Students who are covered under the Aetna policy and their parents insurance should always inform the provider that the Aetna Student Health policy is primary.

 Prior Authorization may be required for certain Prescription Drugs and some medications may not be covered under this Plan.
 For assistance and a complete list of excluded medications, or drugs requiring prior authorization, please contact Aetna Pharmacy Management at (888) RX-AETNA

-For covered medications, drug prescriptions require a $20 copay for generic, $45 copay for brand formulary and $60 for non-brand formulary.
+For covered medications, drug prescriptions: 80% for generic, 65% for brand formulary, and 50% for non-brand formulary.